The dynamics of digits: Calculating pi with Galperin's billiards: Integrability and Its Consequences

+When a system with $d$ degrees of freedom has more than $d$ constants of the motion, it is called \emph{superintegrable}.
+The maximum allowed number of functionally-independent conserved quantities is $2d-1$, one less than the dimension of the phase space.
+Such a system is called \emph{maximally superintegrable}.
+For certain mass ratios, the Galperin model has a third functionally-independent integral of motion.
+Since the Galperin model has two degrees of freedom, $d+1 = 2d -1$ and it is therefore superintegrable and also maximally superintegrable.

-For bounded orbits, the superintegrability manifests itself as a reduction of the dimensionality of the phase space available from a given initial condition.
+For a system with bounded orbits, the superintegrability manifests itself as a reduction of the dimensionality of the phase space available from a given initial condition.
 Maximal superintegrability results in closed one-dimensional orbits.
-For unbounded orbits, the manifestation of the maximal superintegrability is more subtle, but still---as we will see below---tangible.
+For unbounded orbits like the Galperin model, the manifestation of the maximal superintegrability is more subtle, but still---as shown below---tangible.